Fear comes in many flavors.

 Hal switched fuel tanks, and that got us just enough altitude to clear the lip.
 As we labored past, I pointed to a taxi strip.
 “Can you make that?”

 He shook his head.
 “I think that last surge gave us enough to make the runway.”

 This was not at all the appropriate place for an argument, so I bit my lip and watched as Hal made his approach.
 Even in our current situation, his glide path was smooth.
 But we had so little runway.
 Could he stomp on the brakes before we ran out?

 He got us on the ground, which was a relief.
 But it was short-lived.
 The geometric design of the fence coming toward us filled my vision, and there was no way to avoid it.
 We were going too fast to turn—the tailwheel wasn’t even on the ground yet.

 We were going to hit a block wall, and it was unlikely we’d survive.
 I took a deep breath and murmured, “I’m coming, Lord.”

 Then we blew through a chain link fence with an ornate pattern worked into the metal strips—right onto a city street.
 Cars honked and swerved.
 But the fence had broken our momentum.
 The plane ground to a halt before we ran out of lanes.

 I climbed out, still shaking.
 I was alive.
 Fortunately, I didn’t need to crawl over the wing—it was crumpled.
 But I forced myself to move, as did Hal.
 We needed to get away from this plane in case it blew.

-But I walked away.
-Shaking with the aftermath, still in a daze over being alive.
+But all of that faded into insignificance.
+Shaking with the aftermath, in a daze over being alive, still–I walked away.
 I had years of living in front of me.

 It was one of the greatest gifts I’ve ever been given.